-- 7. Key components of your educational model for the expanded school No change - 8.
-The values, approach, and leadership accomplishments of your school or network leader and leadership team No change - 9.
-Key supporters, partners, or resources that will contribute to your expanded school's success.
+- 4. A summary explanation of the reasons that the charter school is seeking to the charter school is seeking to make this specific requested change. - Description of proposed target model and target communities 5. - Statement of outcomes you expect to achieve across the network of campuses 6. - Key components of your educational model for the expanded school 7. - The values, approach, and leadership accomplishments of your school or network leader and leadership team - Key supporters, partners, or resources that will contribute to your expanded school's success.